codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 The final step asks you which branch you want to use for the main build.
 Leave the default (master) and click *Create Pipeline*.

-The Git repository is now successully added into Codefresh.
+The Git repository is now successfully added into Codefresh.
 From now on you can find the project in the main Codefresh Dashboard (*repositories*)

 ### Starting the first build